-Testing participation was inconsistent -

-Milestone testing participation rates were wide-ranging, with subjects, grade levels, and schools ranging from 1% - 100%.
+Testing participation was inconsistent - Milestone testing participation rates were wide-ranging, with subjects, grade levels, and schools ranging from 1% - 100%.
 We have to analyze this year's data through this understanding, and not place too much value on the aggregated number.

-Kindergarten Readiness

-Because there is not yet a common measure for Kindergarten readiness in Georgia, L4L tracks the availability of quality-rated in 2021
+Kindergarten Readiness Because there is not yet a common measure for Kindergarten readiness in Georgia, L4L tracks the availability of quality-rated early childhood education seats.